galigeo-for-salesforce/galigeo-for-salesforce.github.io/_pages/en/faqs/lightning-access.md

 ref: lightning-access
 ---

-# Galigeo access in Lightning
+# Access Galigeo in Lightning

 The first time you log into Salesforce, the Galigeo tab is missing.